google/dynamic-video-depth/README.md

 bash ./scripts/download_data_and_depth_ckpt.sh
 ```

 This script will automatically download and unzip the checkpoints and data.
-If you would like to download manually
+To download mannually, use [this link](https://drive.google.com/drive/folders/19_hbgJ9mettcbMQBYYnH0seiUaREZD1D?usp=sharing).

 To train using the example data, run: